 We still feel that inner desire to make improvements.
 We know that life could be better on so many levels, and that is what we truly want.
 So where does that leave us?
 Well, it leaves us wanting to change, and holding ourselves back at the same time.
 This dilemma actually adds to our discomfort because it creates internal conflict and disharmony.

-The other possibility is that, we may be waiting for some kind of miracle.
+The other possibility is that we may be waiting for some kind of miracle.
 Perhaps thinking that our lives will change when we win the lottery, or when someone comes along and does all the work for us.

 2) Fear.
 Fear also has many faces.
 It could be fear of failure, fear of change, fear of commitment, or even fear of success.
 Fear is the most powerful reason there is to move away from something.
 When we harbor fear, we will do almost anything to avoid the situation associated with that fear.
-It really doesn’t matter what kind of fear it is, if we have linked taking action to fear, and inaction to security and comfort, we will not act.
+It really doesn’t matter what kind of fear it is, if we have linked taking certain actions to fear, and inaction to security and comfort, we will not act.

 The power of fear increases with proximity.
 For example, with fear of success, the closer we get to actually succeeding the more fear influences our decisions and actions.
 All limiting beliefs are based on fear in one form or another.

 3) Confusion.
 In this age of information overload confusion is an ever increasing problem.
 Too much information is just as paralyzing as a lack of information.
-If you want to lose some weight for example, what do you do?
+If you want to lose some weight for example, what do you need to do?

 It’s a modern day paradox.
 We have almost unlimited access to information on any topic, but sorting through it all can leave us more confused and frustrated than we were before we started.

-Now the question is what to do about it?
+Now the question is, what to do about it?

 If we are stuck in the dilemma of wanting to make changes and feeling unable to do so, there are really only three alternatives.
 Let’s consider them one at a time.

-1) No action.
+1) No actions taken.
 The first way of dealing with this dilemma is to do nothing at all, and just live with the situation and the associated frustration.
 This is the choice most people make.
 Life seems overwhelming enough, and the thought of adding to it is just not acceptable.
 Many who find themselves in this category will simply make themselves a strong drink at the end of the day, turn on the TV, and attempt to take a nightly vacation from life.
 Even though many have chosen this approach, I think there are much better options.

 There is nothing wrong with acceptance.
 In fact it can put you in a very powerful place.
 It eliminates the desire for more, and finds pleasure in the present reality.
 If you can let go of wanting to be more than you currently are, and find inner harmony in doing so, then this is the way to go.